Eadric the Wild: Resistance to Norman rule

 Accounts of Eadric's act of rebellion in Herefordshire in 1067 are included in Manuscript D the Anglo-Saxon Chronicle, John of Worcester's Chronicle and Orderic Vitalis.

-After the Conquest of England by William of Normandy, Eadric refused to submit and therefore came under attack from Norman forces based at Hereford Castle, under Richard fitz Scrob.
+After the Conquest of England by William II of Normandy, Eadric refused to submit and therefore came under attack from Norman forces based at Hereford Castle, under Richard fitz Scrob.
 He raised a rebellion and, allying himself with the Welsh prince of Gwynedd and Powys, Bleddyn ap Cynfyn, and his brother Rhiwallon ap Cynfyn, he unsuccessfully attacked the Norman Hereford Castle in 1067.
 They did not take the county, and retreated to Wales to plan further raiding.

 During the widespread wave of English rebellions in 1069–70, he burned the town of Shrewsbury and unsuccessfully besieged Shrewsbury Castle, again helped by his Welsh allies from Gwynedd, as well as other English rebels from Cheshire.

 It was probably this combination of forces which was decisively defeated by William in a battle at Stafford in late 1069.
 Eadric apparently submitted to King William in 1070 and later participated in William's invasion of Scotland in 1072.
 Another account states that he was captured by Ranulph de Mortimer "after long struggles and handed over to the king for life imprisonment, some of his lands afterwards descending to the abbey" of Wigmore.

 He campaigned in Maine for King William in 1072 and according to the Mortimer genealogy held Wigmore Castle against Ranulph de Mortimer during the rebellion of 1075.

 Post-rebellion

-Domesday Book mentions 'Edric salvage' as the former tenant of six manors in Shropshire and one in Herefordshire.
+According to Susan Reynolds: "Domesday Book mentions 'Edric salvage' as the former tenant of six manors in Shropshire and one in Herefordshire."
 He may have held others but there is a profusion of Eadrics in Domesday, rendering closer identification difficult if not impossible.
-R. W. Eyton commented that 'a genealogical enthusiast would have little hesitation in assuming as a conclusion 'the possibility that William le Savage, who held Eudon Savage, Neen Savage and Walton Savage of Ranulph de Mortimer in the twelfth century, could have been a descendant of Eadric'.
+Reynolds continues: "Eyton commented that 'a genealogical enthusiast would have little hesitation in assuming as a conclusion' the possibility that William le Savage, who held Eudon Savage, Neen Savage and Walton Savage of Ranulph de Mortimer in the twelfth century, could have been a descendant of Eadric".

-Eadric's cousin Ealdraed inherited his land at Acton Scott, which was later held by William Leyngleys ('the Englishman," died 1203), likely to have been Ealdraed's descendant.
+Eadric's cousin Ealdraed inherited his land at Acton Scott, which was later held by William Leyngleys ("the Englishman", died 1203), likely to have been Ealdraed's descendant.
 The property is still in the hands of Leyngleys' descendants, the Actons, having passed down through the generations without ever being sold.
+Various branches of the Weld family of England traditionally claim descent from Eadric, including the Welds of the United States and the extinct line of Weld-Blundells.

 Walter Map, in his De nugis curialium, recounts a legend where Edric and a hunting companion come across a house of succubi in the woods, one of whom Edric marries and bears him a son, Alnodus or Ælfnoth.
 Walter cites Alnodus as a rare example of a happy and successful offspring from a human-succubus relationship.